ndgibb/Prompt-engineering-portfolio-/README.md

 3. Tighten the water supply lines.
 4. Check for water at the base of the sink well.
 There is a gasket that may be failing where the neck pipe attaches to the sink.
 5. Check the wall and floor behind the sink thoroughly.
 There may be a leak coming from the vent which could be a roof leak somewhere.
+6. Check the garbage disposal.
+These do corrode and fail over time.

 #### 🛡️ Safety Evaluation Prompt Example